ScottGuymer/modern-dev-env/README.md

 ## The next level

 Thats all great and gets the apps running.
-What about when i want to make changes?
+What about when I want to make changes?
 I need to stop and re-build them all again?

 To go to the next level we can add in some extra docker compose configuration that allows us to